Marketing in cuvinte si imagini

 Răspunde

-2. ana placinta says
+2. ana placinta a zis

-28 decembrie, 2008 at 4:01 pm
+28 decembrie, 2008 la ora 4:01 pm

 yes, they are. all the TV commercials aired must be in complete accordance with the legistlation otherwise „the all-mighty CNA” will knock at their doors…& that sounds like trouble.